fromage-fraser/dd-gui/README.md

 data.
 The main panels are:

 - **Room / enemy:** room details and the current enemy, including custom images fitted to the 56:30 display frame.
+Enemy GMCP payloads support both the legacy `isnpc` identifier and the newer `vnum` identifier.
 - **Map:** the current room and surrounding map data.
 - **Character sheet:** profile image, character details, statistics, and resistances.